Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 Block printing, shorthand, cursive forms, classroom writing, personal notes, and correction practices all show how a spatial script becomes ordinary.

-The current platform has a strong technical record.
+Sutton SignWriting has a strong technical record.

 The handwriting record needs to become more visible.